jw2249a/2017-bayes-audit/2017-code/README.md

 possibly of size one, possibly of greater size.
-With plurality voting, the set is of size one for a valid selection, but it may be of size zero (an undervote) or of sizegreater than one (an overvote).
+With plurality voting, the set is of size one for a valid selection, but it may be of size zero (an undervote) or of size greater than one (an overvote).

 Implementation note: Within Python, we represent a vote as a tuple, such as